Autism Spectrum Disorder

-We offer autism evaluations for toddlers, children, teens, and young adults.
-Whether you're noticing early developmental differences or seeking answers after years of uncertainty, our evaluations are designed to help you understand your child’s unique profile—not just assign a label.
+We offer autism evaluations for toddlers through young adults.
+Whether you're noticing early developmental differences or seeking answers after years of uncertainty, our evaluations are designed to help you understand your unique profile—not just assign a label.

 We use gold-standard, evidence-based tools to assess for autism across all ages.
 Our evaluations are thorough, developmentally informed, and tailored to each individual’s communication style, history, and current needs.